Why study International Human Rights?

 Students in the UC College of Arts and Sciences (A&S) enjoy many benefits afforded through study at a research-intensive institution ranked among the nation's top 25 public research universities.
 UC's urban, Tristate location offers exciting opportunities for global education, research and service learning, while its student-centered focus includes an 11:1 student-faculty ratio, a nationally recognized Center for Exploratory Studies and a highly successful First Year Experience program that teaches critical skills for first-year students and provides connections with important campus resources.

-Certificate candidates are invited to special events sponsored by the College of Law’s Morgan Institute for Human Rights, including special dinners with distinguished visitors.
+Certificate candidates occasionally have been invited to special events sponsored by the College of Law’s Morgan Institute for Human Rights, including special dinners with distinguished visitors.
 Selected individuals have worked on the Human Rights Quarterly, a journal edited by the Morgan Institute.
-Others have had a range of study abroad and intern experiences as part of the program.
+Others have had a range of study abroad and internship experiences as part of the program.

 Admission for this certificate program is limited to those that are currently in the United States, as this program is not available to pursue on a full time basis.
 No visas can be provided for this educational opportunity.
 The UC Admissions website provides information for international applicants.